Electric locomotive: Battery locomotive

 The Toronto Transit Commission previously operated on the Toronto subway a battery electric locomotive built by Nippon Sharyo in 1968 and retired in 2009.

 London Underground regularly operates battery–electric locomotives for general maintenance work.

 As of 2022, battery locomotives with 7 and 14 MWh energy capacity have been ordered by rail lines and are under development.
+In 2026, two classes of battery locomotives are in testing in Western Australian mining railways, the Wabtec FLXDrive for BHP and another class built by Progress Rail for Fortescue.

+In December 2024, the Grand Canyon Railway, which operates passenger excursion trains to the Grand Canyon National Park, announced that they would rebuild one of their EMD F40PHs as a battery-electric locomotive to reduce diesel emissions and maintenance costs.
+In January 2026, Cuyahoga Valley Scenic Railroad, which operates excursions through the Cuyahoga Valley National Park, similarly announced that they would rebuild two of their MLW FPA-4s as battery-electric units.

+Siemens Mobility announced the Charger B+AC passenger locomotive in June 2025, with an order from Metro-North Railroad in the United States.
+The B+AC Charger locomotives can operate on either overhead catenary wire or from a 3.1 mega-watt hour (MWh) on-board battery.
+The locomotive is capable of 4.0 MW when running from overhead wires and 3.3 MW on battery mode.
+Claimed range on battery is 100 mi, dependent on train configuration and route characteristics.
+The battery can be charged either en-route from overhead catenary wires, or from a 480V plug.
+Energy recovered from regenerative braking can also charge the battery.

 Supercapacitor power storage

 In 2020, Zhuzhou Electric Locomotive Company, manufacturers of stored electrical power systems using supercapacitors initially developed for use in trams, announced that they were extending their product line to include locomotives.